ElliotNewtonMiller/ai-investo/readme.md

 ![Branching](https://i.imgur.com/Zhx1VbB.png)

 2. **Run "Pull" and/or "Fetch" in VS Code**.
 To get the new branch and new commits from the origin, make sure to do a Pull under the source control tab in VS Code.
 It's in the "..." options.
-DO NOT use "Sync" as this will push your changes immediately and overwrite the source (I'll disable this in the future).
+Don't use "Sync" for this as it will push your changes.

 3. **Checkout the branch in VS Code**.
 Now that the branch exists, you can do a git checkout of the branch to get it and edit it.
 "Checkout" should be an option under the source control tab in VS Code, and from there you can select your branch (which should appear as "origin/jm/readme-fix" in this example).